 Memory Foam Mattresses

 Memory foam is great for back pain because of its great ability to mould around your body while you sleep.
-This gives your back and joints maximum support by allowing your body to sink in only as deep as it needs to keeping your spine aligned and your back happy.
+This gives your back and joints maximum support by allowing your body to sink in only as deep as it needs to keep your spine aligned and your back happy.

 The problem with memory foam can be that you get stuck in the same position all night because you’ve created too much of a groove.
 And unfortunately, this can cause you to wake up with a stiff back!
 Absolutely not what you need when that’s the problem you’re trying to solve.
 This can generally be resolved though by choosing a hybrid memory foam and spring mattress, that gives you just enough bounce back to be able to move in your sleep and stops you getting sore.
+More on memory foam mattresses.

 Latex is a really great material for back pain because it is similar to memory foam in that it moulds around your body but it tends to be a little firmer so that it bounces back giving greater support on your back and allowing you to move more freely than on memory foam.